AlibabaCloudDocs/ros/intl.en-US/Resource Types/DNS/ALIYUN::DNS::DomainRecord.md

     },
     "Priority": {
       "Type": "Number",
-      "Description": "The priority of the MX record.
-Valid values: [1, 10].
-When the record type is MX record, this parameter must be specified.", "MaxValue": 10,
+      "Description": "The priority of the MX record, the value range [1,10], when the record type is MX record, this parameter must be", "MaxValue": 10,
       "MinValue": 1
     },
     "TTL": {
       "Default": 600,
       "Type": "Number",
       "Description": "The resolution time is valid.
-The default value is 600 seconds (10 minutes).
+The default is 600 seconds (10 minutes).
 See the TTL definition."
     },
     "Line": {
       "Type": "String",
-      "Description": "The ISP line.
-The default value is default.
-See ISP line enumeration."
+      "Description": "Parse the line, the default is default.
+See parsing line enumeration" },
-    },
     "Type": {
       "Type": "String",
-      "Description": "The record type.
-See DNS record types."
+      "Description": "Parse record type, see parsing record type format" }
-    }
   },
   "Outputs": {
     "RecordId": {
-      "Description": "The ID of the DNS record", "Value": {
+      "Description": "Parse the ID of the record", "Value": {
         "Fn::GetAtt": [
           "DomainRecord",